Pig butchering scam: History

 the ongoing civil war, with one important hub being the town of Myawaddy in Kayin State, near the border with Thailand.
-According to the UN Human Rights Office, hundreds of thousands of people have been trafficked and are trapped in scam centres in Cambodia and Myanmar, with other operations being run from Laos, the Philippines and Thailand.
+According to the UN Human Rights Office, hundreds of thousands of people have been trafficked and are trapped in scam centers in Cambodia and Myanmar, with other operations being run from Laos, the Philippines and Thailand.
 Many of the groups that run pig-butchering scams are overseas Chinese criminal syndicates based in Southeast Asia, who traffic ethnic Chinese and others into fraud factories and force these people to commit the fraud.

 Pig-butchering scams gained international momentum through the exploitation of online dating apps and social media platforms.
 Scammers crafted elaborate fake identities to establish romantic or emotional connections with victims, thus marking a departure from conventional financial scams by integrating psychological manipulation.
 This early phase of these scams primarily targeted local populations but quickly expanded as digital connectivity grew.

 The scams evolved significantly with the integration of sophisticated techniques, including the creation of fake online investment platforms and the use of social engineering.
 A key aspect of this evolution was the use of cryptocurrency for transactions, which appealed to scammers due to its difficulty to trace and recover.
 The scams' globalization can be attributed to the increased ubiquity of digital interactions and the rising popularity of cryptocurrencies, which provided a new avenue for such fraudulent activities on a global scale.

+Some law enforcement agencies and online safety groups refer to the practice as romance baiting.
+In 2026, Interpol recommended the use of that term, considering pig butchering to be unhelpfully stigmatizing, and likely to deter victims from coming forward.

+Impact

+Financial losses

+Chainalysis estimated that cryptocurrency fraud totaled about US$12.4 billion in 2024, and reported that pig-butchering scams grew year over year.
+In October 2023, 12% of Americans using dating apps reported having experienced exposure to this type of fraud, up from 5% in 2018.

-Notable cases of pig butchering
+Cases of pig butchering

-The 2023 failure of Heartland Tri-State Bank in Elkhart, Kansas, United States, was directly tied to a pig-butchering scam; CEO Shan Hanes was discovered to have embezzled $47 million from the bank in an attempt to secure his presumed funds.
+The 2023 failure of Heartland Tri-State Bank in Elkhart, Kansas, United States, may have been tied to a pig-butchering scam; CEO Shan Hanes was discovered to have embezzled $47 million from the bank in an attempt to secure funds.
 Hanes was charged in federal court with embezzlement in February 2024 and pleaded guilty in May 2024.
 He was later sentenced to 24 years in prison.